LOCATION: Union of Ontario Indians Head Office

 P.O.
 Box 711, North Bay, ON P1B 8J8

 Individuals of First Nation ancestry are encouraged to apply.
-Preference will be given to Union of Ontario Indians member First Nation applicants.
+Preference will be given to UOI member First Nation applicants.

-Miigwetch to all who apply; however; only those selected for an interview will be contacted.
+Miigwetch to all applicants, however only those selected for an interview will be contacted.